We have talked about investing in commodities.

 It’s already happening

-The dollar is already losing ground against other world currencies, according to pairs generated by Yahoo Finance.
+The U.S. dollar’s worth is already losing ground against other world currencies, according topairs generated by Yahoo Finance.
 Since March 20, the euro has gained almost 11% against the greenback.
 The British pound has gained more than 16% in the same span – and that’s after giving back a chunk in early September.
 Even the Japanese yen, which has been relatively stable against the dollar through all of this, is up around 4% over the past half-year.

 You could argue that the start date of March 20 represents a trough and, for the prior week, these currencies were all tanking against the U.S. currency on the (mistaken as it turned out) assumption America would be better insulated against the novel coronavirus than other developed economies.
 If such were the case, perhaps the sharp growth of non-US currencies is simply a rebound, and the foreign exchange rates are just returning to equilibrium.
 But the year-to-date comparisons suggest that the erosion of the dollar’s value abroad was already underway.